sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/order/orders_v.md

     	* returnCode
     	* keyValues
     * scheduledFor
+    * requirements if state is PENDING, BLOCKED or SUSPENDED
 * The detailed view has the following optional fields in addition to the compact view
 	* historicOutcome